 - Remove these adverbs.

 Fortunately, removing adverbs from your resume and replacing them with hard-hitting, quantifiable, and objective statements is relatively simple if you employ these tips.
-Let's dive into the above steps in more detail.

 Eliminate unnecessary adverbs